Three-decker (house): Structure and variations

 Three-deckers are usually defined by the style of their roofs, being either gable, hip, or flat-roofed, with preference often varying regionally.
 For instance, hipped and gabled three-deckers are dominant in Worcester.
 In smaller cities, such as Lawrence or Albany, New York, two or two and a half story variants are common, while retaining a similar overall typology, with a bay window on the front, and prominent porches.

 Various external features typify the three-decker.
 Windows are usually located on all four sides of the building, including a street-facing bay window on each floor.
 Utility porches are located in the rear, and typically not visible from the street.
 Some three-deckers feature a single front door that access all three units; others feature one entrance for the bottom floor and one that accesses the top two.
-While usually lacking the ornamentation found on other homes of the Victorian era, three-deckers were sometimes build with decorative details such as porch railings and posts.
-Three-deckers are constructed from wood and typically use balloon framing, which makes them especially susceptible to destructive fires.
+While usually lacking the ornamentation found on other homes of the Victorian era, three-deckers were sometimes built with decorative details such as porch railings and posts.